6Bolt/Hook-Of-The-Reaper/README.md

 ## INI Game Files

 Now you just need to have game files to tell Hook Of The Reaper what signals to watch out for.
 You can use the MAMEHooker INI gamefiles.
 Hook Of The Reaper can load these files and process the data for light guns only.
 I have not set up any I/O controllers, LED controllers, or force feedback.
 The INI game files can be put in the directory below.
-Alos the characters ‘%s%’ and ‘|’ are supported in Hook Of the Reaper
+Also the characters ‘%s%’ and ‘|’ are supported in Hook Of the Reaper INI game files.

 ### Location of INI Game Files